-Under the Act, the FAA was required to grant Interim Operating Authority (IOA) for commercial air tours over the Park or within 1⁄2 mile of the Park's boundary.
+Under the Act, the FAA was required to grant Interim Operating Authority (IOA) for air tours over the Park or within 1⁄2 mile of the Park's boundary.
 IOA does not provide any operating conditions (e.g., routes, altitudes, time of day, etc.) for air tours other than an annual limit.

 The total number of air tours authorized under this ATMP is consistent with the existing air tours reported over the Park.
-The annual flight limits in this ATMP are intended to protect visitor experience, wildlife, tribal use, and cultural resources and related cultural landscapes and ethnographic resources throughout the Park by limiting the number of potential disturbances caused by commercial air tours.
+The annual flight limits in this ATMP are intended to protect visitor experience, wildlife, tribal use, and cultural resources, and backcountry character throughout the Park by limiting the number of potential disturbances caused by commercial air tours.

 The condition that commercial air tours adhere to the designated routes and altitudes depicted in Figure 2 would result in flights no lower than 2,600 ft.
-AGL, referencing the topographic high-point within 1⁄2 mile laterally on either side of the flight path.
-These altitudes maintain a 1⁄2-mile spatial buffer in accordance with guidance for raptor protection including threatened, endangered and migratory birds, as described in Section 2.1.
+AGL directly under the flight path and no lower than 2,600 ft.
+AGL referencing the topographic high-point within 1⁄2 mile laterally on either side of the flight path in areas over Mexican spotted owl protected activity centers and where Mexican spotted owl are known to exist based on survey data.
+The locations in Figure 2 depicted by red dots indicate points outside of protected activity centers and the survey-based Mexican spotted owl locations where required altitudes are less than 2,600 ft.
+AGL referencing the topographic high-point within 1/2 mile laterally on either side of the flight path.
+These altitudes maintain a 1⁄2mile spatial buffer in accordance with guidance for raptor protection, including the Mexican spotted owl.
 Because raptor habitat exists throughout the Park and nests may change over time, the designated altitudes provide an appropriate spatial buffer directly under the route from species of concern.
 It will further avoid or minimize potential effects on other avian species and wildlife by reducing the noise intensity of air tour events in the areas nearest the routes.
-Additionally, this provision improves visitor experiences and tribal use on the ground, including opportunities for solitude and remoteness from sights and sounds in recommended wilderness, as well as conditions at cultural properties and landscapes by reducing the intensity of air tour noise at ground level.
-Given the minimum altitudes identified above for raptor protection, the required routes and altitudes are also safety measures necessary to de-conflict the airspace.
+Additionally, this provision improves visitor experiences on the ground and tribal use, including opportunities for solitude and remoteness from sights and sounds in areas managed as wilderness by reducing the intensity of air tour noise at ground level.
+Given the minimum altitudes identified above for raptor protection, the required routes and altitudes for commercial air tour operators are also safety measures necessary to de-conflict the airspace.